rusticstuff/simdutf8/README.md

 * `compat` API as a fully compatible replacement for `std::str::from_utf8()`
 * Supports AVX 2 and SSE 4.2 implementations on x86 and x86-64
 * :new: ARM64 (Aarch64) SIMD is supported with Rust nightly (use feature `aarch64_neon`)
-* x86-64: Up to 23 times faster than the std library on non-ASCII, up to four times faster on ASCII
+* x86-64: Up to 23 times faster than the std library on valid non-ASCII, up to four times faster on ASCII
-* aarch64: Up to eleven times faster than the std library on non-ASCII, up to four times faster on ASCII (Apple Silicon)
+* aarch64: Up to eleven times faster than the std library on valid non-ASCII, up to four times faster on ASCII (Apple Silicon)
 * Faster than the original simdjson implementation
 * Selects the fastest implementation at runtime based on CPU support (on x86)
 * Falls back to the excellent std implementation if SIMD extensions are not supported